abond936/My-Journal/docs/Project.md

     - Navigate - Links to dedicated card view page
   - Infinite scroll pagination - IntersectionObserver
   ⭕2 Fix ghost/error layout issues
-⭕2 Search - add title & content search
+⭕2 Search - Add search

 ### **View Card**
 - Clicking a `navigate`card navigates to card detail page `src/app/view/[id]/CardDetailPage.tsx` conditionally rendering card components
 - `src/app/view/[id]/page.tsx` is executed on the server.
 Inside this page component, the `getCardData` function calls `getCardById(id)` from `src/lib/services/cardService.ts` to fetch the main card's data from Firestore.
 If the card has children (`childrenIds`), it then calls `getCardsByIds` to fetch them.
 - The fetched `card` and `children` objects are passed as props to the client component `<CardDetailPage />`.
 -  The `CardDetailPage` component (`src/components/view/CardDetailPage.tsx`) receives the data and is responsible for rendering the final view in the browser.
-It does not need to fetch this data itself.

 ✅
 - Conditional Render - Render page based on components.